LarsBesselmann/TechXchange-WCA-EJA-GettingStarted/README.md

 #### Use the WCA chat to ask questions about the application
 As mentioned above, the chat function within watsonx Code Assistant can also be used to ask questions about the code for example.
-Here some examples
+Here some examples:

 1. In the chat window, enter the question: **Where does the realtime weather data come from?** and press the **blue arrow**.